 "As this market matures and SMBs increasingly turn to technology to help augment their resource loads and optimize their efforts, service providers will need to step up to the plate.”

-And so, printers need to be able to advise their customers on these automation platforms, to be able to talk about the different solutions available, and to give guidance on how to use them to track printed campaigns.
+And so, printers need to be able to advise their customers on these automation platforms, to be able to talk about the different solutions available and give guidance on how to use them to track printed campaigns.

 These articles from Hubspot and Teamgate are a good place to start to see how marketing software can be used to track the ROI of print campaigns.
 In essence, print must always direct the prospect online so they can be tracked throughout the process.

-So it’s time for print service providers to get familiar with these marketing automation platforms and become a trusted advisor on how to use them for print.
+So it’s time for print service providers to get familiar with these marketing automation platforms and become trusted advisors on how to use them for print.

 Our advice is that you should consider these 5 key aspects when selecting any software platform: